Post Mortem (Gurney play): Summary

-The story is set in a near-future where, at the start of the play, the United States is ruled by the Christian Right political movement.
+The story is set in a near-future where the United States is ruled by the Christian Right political movement at the start of the play.

 In Act One, set in the year 2015, Dexter, a graduate student at a "faith-based" Midwestern university, proposes the subject of his thesis to Alice, his professor — he has discovered a manuscript of an unknown play titled Post Mortem, written by a "minor late–20th/early–21st century playwright", A. R. Gurney.
 The content of the play is explosive, and could ignite major change in the country.
 Alice is worried about the government finding out via listening devices that may have been installed in her office.
 Dexter makes romantic advances on Alice, who rejects him.

 Alice reveals youthful dreams of becoming an actress, such hopes having been dashed by the government's conversion of all Broadway theaters to casinos in order to raise money for the enormous sums spent over the years on the continuing war in Iraq.
-Alice becomes convinced it is vitally important to stage this play, but is thwarted in her initial proposals to stage the play on-campus by the university administration.
+Alice becomes convinced it is vitally important to stage this play, but the university administration thwarted her initial proposals to stage the play on-campus..
 Act I ends with the destruction of the script by the government.

 Though the play has no intermission, there is a transition between the acts, when the actress playing Betsy in Act Two comes onstage (in character as a university student, and still within the play's confines, in that she is there to introduce the seminar that is the substance of Act Two).
 She gives what is traditionally known in the theater as the "cell-phone speech": a plea to the audience, usually before the first act begins, to turn off their cell-phones and other electronic devices so that there will be no distractions from the performance.
 However, Betsy's boilerplate request, besides being out-of-place, evolves beyond a simple request into a spirited extended monologue on the need for civility in a modern world, a world that not only ignores simple courtesy, but actually seems to encourage rudeness.